Are you looking for kid-friendly things to do on Oahu? Keep scrolling to find out how to visit the Dole Pineapple Plantation in Hawaii.

 Is the Dole Plantation Worth it?

-If you love learning about agriculture and the history of pineapples and Hawaii, the Dole Plantation is worth it.
-You will learn so much during your visit to the pineapple farm, but through hands-on experiences and lots of fun, you won’t even feel like you are learning!
+There you have it, all the information you need on how to visit the Dole Pineapple Plantation in Hawaii!
+It’s definitely worth it if you love learning about agriculture and the history of pineapples and Hawaii.
+You’ll learn so much during your visit, but through hands-on experiences and lots of fun, you won’t even feel like you are learning!

 If you have very young kids, you can still enjoy many of the features of the Dole Plantation, including feeding the fish and going on the train ride.
 While you may not stay as long, your kids will still have smiles on their faces and enjoy this shorter adventure.

 If you are on a budget during your vacation in Oahu, this is a great tourist attraction with many free activities.
 Enjoy looking at the pineapple fields and the beauty of the farm.
-You can walk around the farm and enjoy one or two activities as they are very cost-effective.
+You can walk around the farm and enjoy 1 or 2 activities, as they’re very cost-effective.

 Kate Tekurio lives on Oahu with her husband and toddler.
 They love exploring the island and sharing their best tips with other families traveling to Hawaii.